Vencorr/PetProtect/README.md

  # PetProtect
-*The really simple plugin to stop the jerks who swing at your pets.*
+ *The really simple plugin to stop the jerks who attempt to kill your pets.*

-PetProtect is really simple, so very simple.
-Anybody who is not either an operator or the pet owner cannot harm the pet.
-As long as it is tamed and an Owner exists, it should not be hurt by any random player on your server.
+ PetProtect is a really simple plugin to help prevent the death of user pets at the hands of evil rule breakers and jerks.
+Anyone who doesn't have permissions or isn't the Owner cannot hurt your pet.
+Horses and such cannot mount other users, preventing them from stealing your transportation.

  ## Permissions

-PetProtect has no permissions yet.

-## Commands

-PetProtect has no commands.
+ PetProtect uses "petprotect.petkill" in order to control who can kill all pets.
+Operators bypass this.